gvwilson/sdxpy/en/src/tester/index.md

 [% inc file="replacement.py" keep="replacement" %]
 [% inc file="replacement.out" %]

-We can also store functions in a list just like numbers or strings:
+We can also store functions in a list just like numbers or strings ([%fixme figure tester-func-list %]):

 [% inc pat="func_list.*" fill="py out" %]